 - Production environment.
 The live, public website where editors and visitors interact with your website.

 Elastic auto-scaling occurs when performance criteria are exceeded.
-There is no set amount of servers, CPUs, or memory, extra allocation is provided when needed.
+There is no set number of servers, CPUs, or memory; extra allocation is provided when needed.
 If a sudden spike in activity occurs, capacity scales up quickly, and scales back slowly as demand ebbs.